john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/early_prep.md

 #### Hardware

-After looking around, the cheapest Raspberry Pi solution was a to get the Vilros kit on Amazon.
-Several of these kits were a complete rip-off, but this one has only the components I would buy separately, but for cheaper than I could buy them.
+After looking around, the cheapest Raspberry Pi solution was a to get the Vilros kit on Amazon.Some Pi kits looked likecomplete rip-offs, but the Vitros one has only the components I would buy separately, but for cheaper than I could buy them.

 Here is what I bought: